 D. Member organizations in countries with GDP per capita below US$10,000 are eligible to apply to the EC for a waiver or reduction of the membership fee.
-Such applications must contain information about the budget of the organization.XI.
+Such applications must contain information about the budget of the organization.

+XII.
 Transparency

-A. Where appropriate, feasible and not contrary to the best interests of the Constituency and its Members, the Constituency will strive to make its activities open to the public.
+A. Where , feasible and not contrary to the best interests of the Constituency and its Members, the Constituency will strive to make its activities open to the public.

 B. The Constituency will also strive to open its in-person meetings to the public.
-However, at its sole discretion, the Executive Committee may choose by prior plan to close one or more parts of a Constituency meeting to public participation and observation if such involvement is inappropriate, not feasible, or contrary to the best interests of the Constituency.
+However, at its sole discretion, the Executive Committee may choose by prior plan to close one or more parts of a Constituency meeting to public participation and observation if such involvement is not feasible, or contrary to the best interests of the Constituency.

 C. The Chair may, in its sole discretion, suspend any nonmember’s access to NCUC Constituency meetings and deliberations for portions of, or for the entire duration of meetings and deliberations, if he/she feels that the presence is inappropriate, not feasible, or contrary to the best interests of the Constituency.
 Any such action against a particular individual will be noted in the minutes or official record of the meeting or deliberations.